GuzioMG/OpenComputers/README.md

 * Original code [here](https://github.com/MightyPirates/OpenComputers).

 ## My plans, status and some rules

-* **The project is temporarily suspended, as I'm currently in the process of deploying my home Nextcloud/Cloudron server, and that's taking up most of my time.**

 * I know it's very controversial, but I'm planning on changing the runtime from LUA to Python.
 The reason is simple - **OpenComputers LUA API is a HOT MESS AND DOCUMENTATION HELL**, and I don't have a full lifetime to finish this port because I'd have to wiggle back-and-forth trying to figure out what does what.